Compliance and corporate governance

 Our corporate lawyers have implemented and audited compliance systems for clients across many industry sectors.
 This extends to listed and unlisted public companies, along with both public and private sector organisations.

 In an era where corporate governance has increased in significance, Cooper Grace Ward’s compliance systems are designed to meet the needs of our clients and the expectations of regulators.
-Further, these compliance systems are designed to embed the required policies and procedures within the existing framework of your business.
+These compliance systems are also designed to embed the required policies and procedures within the existing framework of your business.

-If you are concerned about compliance and corporate governance in any way, our corporate lawyers in Brisbane can also carry out reviews or audits of your compliance system to ensure it meets the requirements of the law in accordance with AS 3806-2006 and other requisite Australian Standards.
+If you are concerned about compliance and corporate governance in any way, our corporate lawyers in Brisbane can also review or audit your compliance systems to ensure they meet legal requirements and align with Australian and ISO Standards.

 Key contacts